 One of the things that we were interested in determining was whether or not people in leadership positions across the globe had similar personality styles.

 We found that C-Suite employees had predominantly the same style personalities regardless of their country of origin.
-CEOs and CFOs in many different companies had D as their dominant personality style.
+CEOs and CFOs in many different companies had "D" as their dominant personality style.
 This is similar to the results found in the U.S.

 Every personality style has the capacity for excellent leadership.
 And every personality style lends itself to a different, but equally beneficial, leadership style.
-Research has shown that though other styles may be just as effective leaders, more primary Ds push to climb the corporate ladder, leading to a higher representation at the top.
+Research has shown that though other styles may be just as effective leaders, more primary "D" styles push to climb the corporate ladder, leading to a higher representation at the top.

 The cultural study also revealed that people in many countries adapt to their environment, as expected.
 We initially looked at how all respondents surveyed rated themselves in the home environment, or with family.
-Typically, only about 3% of the population exhibit the D as their highest style at home, with 66% showing the Steady, Secure, Safety oriented behavior.
+Typically, only about 3% of the population exhibit the "D" as their highest style at home, with 66% showing the "S" Steady, Secure, Safety oriented behavior.

-The next group we looked at were professors and students within a college or university environment in 50 different countries.
-What we found was that in China, for example, while slightly higher than a home environment, only 5% of respondents surveyed exhibited the high D style within the university environment.
+The next groups we looked at were professors and students within a college or university environment in 50 different countries.
+What we found was that in China, for example, while slightly higher than a home environment, only 5% of respondents surveyed exhibited the high "D" style within the university environment.
 The S, C, and I styles represented the largest percentage of this sample.
 This may be due to the idea that these styles are more suited to a conducive and egalitarian learning environment.